bhky/opennsfw2/README.md

 The current TensorFlow 2 implementation with `YAHOO` preprocessing can reproduce the well tested TensorFlow 1 probabilities very accurately.
-- 504 out of 521 images (~97%) have absolute difference < 0.05.
+- 504 out of 521 images (~97%) have absolute differences < 0.05.
-- Only 3 images with absolute difference > 0.1.
+- Only 3 images have absolute differences > 0.1.

 The discrepancies are probably due to floating point errors etc.